canwe/blog/_posts/2011-04-01-hosting-google-app-engine-application-in-your-own-domain.md

   - tutorial
   - Web
 ---
-# Hosting Google App Engine application in your own domain

 Note: This post is written by/for the Java web developer who is using Google App Engine.
 Even if you are not an Java developer, but interested, you are welcome to read further.